Company News Products Projects Texts Museum Download Contact Map RSS Polski

 End Sub

-Finally, a method to clean up the chart select by the user (a chart will be selected when any part of the chart is clicked).
+Finally, a method to clean up the chart selected by the user (a chart will be selected when any part of the chart is clicked).
 If a shape containing a chart is currently selected, the first method is called to clean up that chart.

 HTH